 Sophia Fahs R.E.
 Camp

-NOTE: Registration is now completely electronic through the Quinipet Registration System.
+NOTE: Registration is only through the LIAC/CampBrain Electronic Registration System.

 Registration is available through the following link: Camp Registration